protolambda/eth2-surround/README.md

 ### How to fetch the slashable attestation

-There are two approaches:
-1. Key stored attestations by `(source epoch, committee index)`, put duplicates in a bucket, don't overwrite.
+You store attestations by `(target epoch, validator index)`, *note that you likely already have this to find double votes*

-    - derive the `source` of the found slashing match from `lookup index - distance` (or source is just encoded in place already)
+1. derive the `target` of the found slashing match from `target = (lookup index (== incoming source) - distance)` (or target is just encoded in place already).
-    - committee index is already known for the incoming attestation
+2. validator index is already known for the incoming attestation you are matching
-    - fetch bucket for `(source epoch, committee index)`
+3. fetch attestation for `(target epoch, validator index)`
-        - we could key by `(source epoch, validator index)` too, but generally we don't expect a committee to vote for many different attestation-datas.
-So the false positives may be worth the reduced key space.
-    - manually go through whatever attestations can be found and find the slashing (which we are sure is there, so the work should be worth it)
-2. No false positives, but more data to deal with:
-    - every time you update a value on the `min-span` or `max-span` index, you are essentially committing to a better candidate attestation to slash future attestations with.
-        - if you update, also update a reference to the attestation that is backing the span
-    - when a surrounding/ed-by is detected, you have the reference to the attestation that forms the slashing right there!
-    - depending on the key size `S` used for attestations, it requires `54000 * 300000 * S` more bytes.
-However, this may also compress well if there are lots of duplicate entries.
+    - there should only be one entry for this, as the validator would get slashed for attesting to the same target with different data.